-In their life cycle, eggs are deposited in a gelatinous matrix and rupture through the root cortex, and can be visible sometimes on the root surface.
-J2 and males are found in the soil, while females, eggs, and other juvenile stages can be extracted from the roots.
-The J2 is the infective stage that moves through the soil, penetrates the root, often at the root tip, and then moves inside through cortical cells to establish a permanent feeding site.
-The stages J3-J4 and adult develop and feed inside the site, which causes a swollen tissue (galling) typical of root-knot infection, which when severe can be detrimental to crop yield.
+In their life cycle, eggs are deposited in a gelatinous matrix and rupture through the root cortex, sometimes becoming visible on the root surface.
+J2 stage nematodes and males are found in the soil, while females, eggs and other juvenile stages can be extracted from the roots.
+The J2 stage is ineffective, as the juvenile moves through the soil, penetrates the root (often at the root tip) and then moves inside through cortical cells to establish a permanent feeding site.
+J3, J4 and adult stage nematodes develop and feed inside the site, which causes a swollen tissue, or galling.
+This is a typical symptom of root-knot infection and can be detrimental to crop yield when severe.

 4. Sedentary Semi-Endoparasites: semi-stationary feeders within the roots

-Sedentary semi-endoparasites are able to partially penetrate the plant root and feed at some point in their life cycle, allowing the nematode to form a permanent feeding cell.
+Sedentary semi-endoparasites can partially penetrate the plant root to feed, forming a permanent feeding cell.

-In this type of feeding behavior, the J2 partially penetrates the root and also develops through the life stages up to adult while having the “head-neck” portion of the body stuck inside the root.
+In this type of feeding behavior, the J2 stage nematode partially penetrates the root and develops through the life stages up to adult with the “head-neck” portion of their body inside.
 The eggs are deposited in a gelatinous matrix around the body of the female on the outside, but it can cover parts of the roots in a continuous layer.
-Only J2 and males can be found in the soil, but males are difficult to make out and identify.
+Only J2 stage nematodes and males can be found in the soil, but males are difficult to identify.